 In 1998, the Forklifts group developed proprietary models starting with the G5 series (4,000 - 6,500 lb internal combustion trucks).
 A 3-year R&D development program resulted in the development of core technologies for engines, transmissions, and hydraulic systems.
 Product quality has been validated through a variety of performance and durability tests.
 Product reliability of major components has been achieved through the company’s world-famous reliability evaluation centers.

 Significant improvements in operator comfort and environmental friendliness has resulted in high levels of customer satisfaction.
 The sales division conducted large-scale field after sales surveys as part of a customer-oriented marketing strategy for this new family of trucks.
 The G5 model is recognized throughout the world for its durability, reliability, and operator friendly features.

 Worldwide Dealer Network

 To expand overseas markets, the Forklifts group has established sales corporations and parts supply bases in the USA, Belgium, Brazil, and Singapore.
 The company has also developed a dealer distribution system of over 500 locations in 90 countries around the world.
-This dealer network distributes 71 different lift truck models, both internal combustion and electric powered, to meet a wide variety of customer needs throughout the material handling marketplace.
+This dealer network distributes over 100 different forklift models, both internal combustion and electric powered, to meet a wide variety of customer needs throughout the material handling marketplace.